The Ballad of John and Yoko: Reception

 In his review of the single in the NME, John Wells said he found "The Ballad of John and Yoko" profoundly moving as an account of people's attitude towards Lennon and Ono, and only the "raw, earthy rock" backing stopped him succumbing to tears.
 He described it as a "stormer" but predicted that the record's sales would be affected by "Get Back"'s ongoing chart success.

+Cash Box said that "Mixed programmer reaction [to the U.S. single] is the result of 'objectionable' lyrics, but musically the side is an exciting old-Elvis flavored track with other 50's touches."

-The single became the Beatles' 17th and final UK number 1.
+The single became the Beatles' 17th UK number 1 their last for 54 years until the release of "Now And Then" in 2023.
 In the US, it peaked at number 8 on the Billboard Hot 100.
 On the other national charts there, it reached number 10 in Cash Box and number 7 in Record World.
 Several US radio stations declined to broadcast the song because of the use of the words "Christ" and "crucify" in the chorus:

 "The Ballad of John and Yoko" never appeared on the surveys of WLS in Chicago or WABC in New York, two of the largest Top 40 stations in the US.
 The word "Christ" was censored (by being "bleeped out") for radio airplay in Australia.
 The Spanish government under Franco objected to the song because of the phrase "Gibraltar near Spain".
 The status of Gibraltar is a long-running subject of debate between Spain and the United Kingdom.

 When cartoonist Al Capp visited Lennon and Ono at their 1969 Bed-In for Peace in Montreal, he pointedly asked Lennon about the meaning of the song's lyrics.
 Their testy exchange, which included Capp referring to Ono as "Madame Nhu", later appeared in the 1988 documentary film Imagine: John Lennon.
 On Capp's exit, Lennon sang an impromptu version with a slightly revised lyric that stated, "They're gonna crucify Capp!"

 In 2012, "The Ballad of John and Yoko" was ranked as the 404th best classic rock song of all time by New York's Q104.3.
 Less impressed, Alex Petridis of The Guardian ranks the song last of the Beatles' 22 UK singles, saying: "John Lennon once convened a meeting of the Beatles to inform them that he was Jesus: the charmless 'Ballad of John and Yoko' is that crazed egotism and messiah complex wrought into song."
 Rolling Stone ranked it at number 48 on the magazine's list of the 100 greatest Beatles songs.